The Best Labor Day Getaways in Every State

 Missouri: Lake of the Ozarks

 Celebrating Labor Day weekend at Lake of the Ozarks is a tradition for many families, and it offers lots of great outdoor activities across its 1,100 miles of shoreline.
 Hang out at the beach, go fishing, cruise the lake, enjoy a round of golf, or even go horseback riding.
-The Margaritaville Lake Resort makes a fun spot to lay your head, and when you’re ready for your next adventures, these are the most beautiful lakeside resorts in the world.
+The Margaritaville Lake Resort makes a fun spot to lay your head.

 Montana: Big Sky